zhegexiaohuozi/SeimiAgent/README.md

 your target url

 - `renderTime`
-How long time you hope to give seimiAgent to process javascript action and document after load finashed.
+How long time you hope to give seimiAgent to process javascript action and document after load finashed.Milliseconds.

 - `proxy`
 Tell SeimiAgent to use proxy.Pattern:`http|https|socket://user:passwd@host:port`